 The Board of Education appoints organizations, which in-turn nominate individuals to serve on the Oversight Committee.

 Does the Oversight Committee issue reports of its findings and activities?

 The BOC issues quarterly reports of its activities and findings, as well as reports on specific issues as necessary.
-These reports are on the reports page.
+These reports can be found on the reports page

 How can I contact the Oversight Committee?